pluto-the-lost/unicoord/readme.md

 ```

 ## Get UniCoord embedding

+UniCoord embeds expression matrix to a low-dimensional latent space, whose dimensionalities are composed of supervised part and unsupervised part.
+The disentanglement feature of VAE gives UniCoord the capability to remove some unwanted attributes, like batch index, and only use the remaining information to do downstream analysis.

 ```python
 # adata should be your dataset with annotation
 # here we use Tabula Muris as example